lightbend/kalix-jvm-sdk/maven-java/maven-archetype-akkasls/src/main/resources/archetype-resources/README.md

 #[[
 ## Running Locally
 ]]#
-In order to run your application locally, you must run the Cloudstate proxy.
+In order to run your application locally, you must run the Akka Serverless proxy.
 The included `docker-compose` file contains the configuration required to run the proxy for a locally running application.
 To start the proxy, run the following command from this directory:

 ### macOS and Windows